Notice

 Back to Top

 Are buildings on the Register safe?
+Who do I contact if I am worried about a dangerous building?

 The Buildings at Risk Service has not made a structural assessment from a public safety point of view.
 Due caution is recommended in all cases.
 Any safety measures that have been erected must be respected.